spacetelescope/slitlessutils/docs/calib.rst

 .. note::
-	In all above cases, the coefficients :math:`{a}, {b}, {\alpha}` will be unique for each spectral order, must be determined from calibration observations, and
+	In all above cases, the coefficients :math:`{a}, {b}, {\alpha}` will be unique for each spectral order and must be determined from calibration observations.

 Usual Workflow